One of the biggest challenges in data-based systems and processes is ensuring that data is of a sufficient quality.

 Data quality can be a very tricky concept and data can fail in many different ways.
 As we try and do more things with data, the assessment of quality and fitness-for-purpose becomes more complex.
 Addressing data quality issues involves all areas of the data lifecycle and can touch on organisational and cultural issues as well.

-I have a wealth of experience in data quality assurance.
-I developed the HESA data quality strategy in the mid-1990s and this has fomed the basis of HESA data collections for over twenty years.
-I have also worked to improve the understanding of quality concepts and issues across the sector.
-I spent ten years running an ISO9001 quality management system and have a deep understanding of quality theory as well as practical experience.
+Andy has a wealth of experience in data quality assurance.
+He developed the HESA data quality strategy in the mid-1990s and this has fomed the basis of HESA data collections for over twenty years.
+Andy has also worked to improve the understanding of quality concepts and issues across the sector.
+He spent ten years running an ISO9001 quality management system and have a deep understanding of quality theory as well as practical experience.

 Thanks If you would like to discuss your data quality challenges, please get in touch.